David Dukes: Theater

 Dukes had considerable stage experience, first appearing on Broadway in 1971.
 He later appeared in a revival of Molière's The School for Wives.
 Dukes' theatrical roles included as Dracula, Doctor Frankenstein, and Antonio Salieri in the original production of Amadeus, replacing Ian McKellen.
 He also replaced John Lithgow in the original production of David Henry Hwang's play M. Butterfly, and he received a Tony nomination in 1980 for best featured actor in a play for Bent.
 In 1998, he was one of the three characters in a London West End production of 'Art' with Stacy Keach and George Wendt.

 Audio

 David Dukes recorded several audiobooks, including Philip Roth's unabridged Sabbath’s Theater and Isaac Asimov's unabridged Prelude to Foundation.

-Personal life
+Personal life and death

-He married his first wife, Carolyn McKenzie, on October 9, 1965 when he was a student at the College of Marin.
-Their son, Shawn David Dukes, was born on March 31, 1966.
-Dukes also had a daughter Annie by his second wife Carol Muske.

-Death
+Dukes was married to Carol Muske-Dukes.

-Dukes died of a heart attack on October 9, 2000, in Spanaway, Washington, while on location shooting the Stephen King miniseries Rose Red.
+He died of a heart attack on October 9, 2000, in Spanaway, Washington, while on location shooting the Stephen King miniseries Rose Red.
 Dukes is interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

-At the end of Season 4 Episode 7 of Dawson's Creek "You Had Me At Goodbye" (aired on November 15, 2000 and in which Dukes appeared) an image of him with the word "In Loving Memory David Dukes 1945 - 2000" is displayed.
+The season four episode "You Had Me at Goodbye" of Dawson's Creek, which aired on November 15, 2000, and in which Dukes appeared, is dedicated to his memory.